Youth subculture: Theories

 Historical theorist Steven Mintz claims that until about 1955, youth subculture as such did not exist.
 Children aspired to (or were pulled into) adulthood as fast as their physical development allowed.
 Marcel Danesi argues that since then, the media, advertisers and others have made youth the dominant culture of Western societies, to the point that many people retain what others consider to be immature attitudes far into adulthood.
 This is further supported by P. Lewis, who claims that youth culture did not originate until the 1950s, with the development of rock and roll.
-However, other historians have claimed that youth culture may have developed earlier, particularly in the inter-war period.
+However, other historians have said that youth culture may have developed earlier, particularly in the inter-war period.
 There were examples of new youth subcultures emerging throughout that period, such as the flapper.

 Subcultures may also be seen as extensions of crowds, subcultures that emerge within a specific school.
 Certain crowds (jocks, geeks, preppies, druggies, emos) are found in many, even most, high schools across the United States, though the particular terms used by the adolescents in them may vary (nerds instead of geeks, etc.).
 Most of these can be found in other Western countries as well, with the exception of jocks (the United States is unusual in having athletics specifically affiliated with schools, although similar athletic affiliation groups exist in British public schools.)